 Frequently Asked Questions on Voting by Mail

-Washington has many ways to help voters become informed about ballot measures and candidates:
+Washington has many ways to help voters become informed:

 Other sources of information about candidates and issues include local newspapers, television, libraries, political parties, and campaigns.